digst/OIOIDWS.Net/Source/Digst.OioIdws.Wsp/readme.txt

 Introduction:
 Digst.OioIdws.Wsp is a .Net-based reference implementation of the OIOIDWS 1.0.1a profile which is described at http://digitaliser.dk/resource/526486.
 This package can be used by services to act as a Web Service Producer (WSP).
 The goal of this component is to make it easy for Web Service Providers (WSP) to support the OIO Identity-based Web Services (OIOIDWS) profile.
-OIOIDWS defines five scenarios but it is only "Scenario 5: Rich client and external IdP / STS" that is supported in this version.

 The implementation is based on the following standards for communication with a web service consumer (WSC).
 [OIO-IDWS] - OIO Identity-Based Web Services 1.1: This document describes the overall business goals and requirements and shows how the different OIO profiles are combined to achieve these.
 Scenario 1 specifies that either WS-Security or a Liberty WSF-Profile can be used.
 Scenario 4 mandates LIB-BAS between WSC and WSP.